Nipunich/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/amazons3/working-with-object-service/src/integration-with-amazon-s3-object/Module.md

-Guide on Amazon S3 Object Service
+Guide on working with Amazon S3 Object Service

 # Guide Overview